csgohacks/master-guide/legit-+-hvh-features-cheat-software/onetap/README.md

 ### Opinions ahead!

-* The following section is only from the users who used aimware as their major cheating software, however theese only should taken as references only.
+* The following section is only from the users who used OneTap as their major cheating software, however theese only should taken as references only.
 * All theese testimonials does not represnt the offical statment of the r/csgohacks subreddit.

 ### Legitbot